 Fruit juice – My smoothie maker requires liquid to start off with (I think most do).
 Apple juice is good for a green smoothie, but for a treat I also use mango sometimes.
 Milk – I’ve used hazelnut or almond milks and coconut milk, about a half cup, but as much as is required.

+There’s so many greens amazon to choose from.
 Spinach – Baby spinach leaves are definitely my favourites, but you’re supposed to change up the leaves you use.
 Lettuce – can be quite overwhelming, so I use less green leaves when using lettuce.
 I haven’t tried it with other green leaves yet.

 Sometimes these are a beautiful, bright green, other times they can come out a rather unappetising brown.
 The best remedy for brown smoothies is to add some berries.
 Blueberries make it a gorgeous purple, while mixed summer berries make it an Ameli-approved pink